jackw-ai/OpenGL-Landscape/README.md

 ```$ ./main```

-Be sure to have the packages installed.
-The versions included in the repo require cmake to install.
+Be sure to have the required packages installed.

-The project was built on macOS Mojave.
-The program has not been tested on other machines or operating systems.

 ## Controls